Land and Water Conservation Fund (LWCF) Program

 - Land that will be used for non-outdoor public recreation purposes.

 - Submit completed applications to your regional Stewardship community service specialist by May 1 each year.

 - Department of Natural Resources regional staff review and rate eligible projects in early June.

 - Final project listing is complied in July with projects ranking the highest selected for grants to the extent funds are available.

 - Final selected projects will be reviewed and approved by the National Park Service prior to the sponsor receiving an agreement with the DNR.

 How to apply

-Because these grants are often coupled with grants from the Knowles-Nelson Stewardship Program, LWCF grant application materials appear in the same booklet as Stewardship Local Assistance grant application materials.
+Because these grants are often coupled with grants from the Knowles-Nelson Stewardship Program, LWCF grant application materials appear in the same booklet as Stewardship Local Assistance Program Guidelines and Application.